 ABOUT JOSEPH TAYLOR

 Joseph Taylor is an award-winning nonfiction contributor to Cricket, the literary magazine for children and teens.
 Recently, he has published in Cricket’s sister publication Muse, which focuses on current science.
-He also has an educational book coming soon.
+He also had an educational book come out in late 2020.

 Joe has worked in feature production at a major Hollywood studio and, for the past decade, has handled communications for a renowned Olympics and sports anti-doping scientist.
 As a volunteer, he has consulted for the Science & Entertainment Exchange, a program of the National Academy of Sciences.

 Joe grew up the oldest of five, in Northern California.
 (Later, a sixth came along.)
 As a kid, he swam, played tennis and was good about doing his homework.
 He also juggled, rode a unicycle, put on magic shows and took photos of his siblings jumping to superhuman heights after he discovered the secret to bionics.